Use this command to install SysManager with WinGet:

 Startup Manager

-Toggle on/off without deleting the original entry (same mechanism as Task Manager)
+Toggle on/off without deleting the original entry (same mechanism as Task Manager) — the disable

-Shows name, publisher, command, and enabled/disabled status
+Shows name, publisher, and enabled/disabled status; the full command path is on hover

 Open file location in Explorer